 In this first experiment, we present copying data from patients with neglect, using the same upright and misoriented daisies as those used for the normal subjects.
-We then attempt to explain the neglect by implementing the copying performance via a conventional tree traversal algorithm over a hierarchical data structure representing the daisy (as in Figure 3).
-We do so by imposing a spatially defined lesion, analogous to the deficit hypothesized to underlie the attentional impairment in patients with right-parietal damage, and then evaluating the performance of the model and its fit to the empirical data.
+We then attempt to explain the neglect by implementing the copying performance via a conventional tree-traversal algorithm over a hierarchical data structure representing the daisy (as in Figure 3).
+We do so by imposing a spatially defined lesion, analogous to the deficit hypothesized to underlie the attentional impairment in patients with right-parietal damage and then evaluate the performance of the model and its fit to the empirical data.

-Method
+Method.

 We first describe the individual subjects and the methods we used to obtain the empirical data.
-Following this, we describe the methods employed for the computational simulations and then present the human and computational results together.
+Following this, we describe the methods employed for the computational simulations and present the human and computational results together.

 Subjects.

 Two neglect patients participated in this experiment.
-The presence of neglect was initially defined by performance on a bedside battery consisting of line bisection, target cancellation, drawing, and copying (Black et al., 1994).
+The presence of neglect was initially defined by performance on a bedside battery consisting of line bisection, target cancellation, drawing and copying (Black et al., 1994).
 Performance on this battery is measured in relation to boundaries established by control subjects.
-Where performance deviates from the norm, points are awarded, and then, on the basis of the final aggregated score, severity of neglect is determined.
-The total is 100 points, and the normal cutoff is 5 points.
+Where performance deviates from the norm, points are awarded and then, based on the final aggregated score, severity of neglect is determined.
+The total is 100 points and the normal cutoff is 5 points.

-J.M., a 52-year-old right-handed male, suffered an extensive right middle cerebral artery infarction in June 1992, affecting the right parietal cortex as well as the anterior portion of the thalamus.
+JM, a 52 year old right-handed male, suffered an extensive right middle cerebral artery infarction in June 1992, affecting the right parietal cortex as well as the anterior portion of the thalamus.
 Although he exhibited a left homonymous hemianopia initially, this had resolved by the time of this testing.
-J.M. is also mildly hemiparetic on the left, although he walks unassisted.
+JM is also mildly hemiparetic on the left although he walks unassisted.
 He was self-employed as an engineer until the time of his stroke but has not returned to work.
-He has participated in several other experiments (Behrmann, Ghiselli-Crippa, & Di Matteo, 2002; Behrmann, Ghiselli-Crippa, Sweeney, Di Matteo, & Kass, 2002; Philbeck, Behrmann, Black, & Ebert, 2000), and the reader is referred to those papers for additional biographical and lesion details.
-J.M. obtained a neglect score of 69/100, indicative of neglect in the moderate to severe range.
+He has participated in several other experiments (Behrmann, Ghiselli-Crippa, & Di Matteo, 2001; Behrmann et al., in press; Philbeck, Behrmann, Black, & Ebert, 2000) and the reader is referred to those papers for additional biographical and lesion details.
+JM obtained a neglect score of 69/100, indicative of neglect in the moderate to severe range.

-G.S. is a 65-year-old right-handed male who was admitted to a hospital in early January 1996 following a history of hypertension and an incident of left upper extremity weakness and nausea.
-A follow-up CT scan 10 days later indicated a resolving hemorrhagic lesion of the right parietal lobe with mass effect and decreased attenuation extending anteriorly to the frontal lobe, consistent with edema.
-He exhibited moderate hemineglect (41/100) on bedside testing 2 months later as part of this study.
-Although he had a left temporal field cut initially, this had resolved by the time of testing, and he was not hemiparetic.
+GS is a 65 year old right-handed male who was admitted to hospital in early January 1996 following a history of hypertension and an incident of left upper extremity weakness and nausea.
+A follow-up CT scan ten days later indicated a resolving hemorrhagic lesion of the right parietal lobe with mass effect and decreased attenuation extending anteriorly to the frontal lobe, consistent with edema.
+He exhibited moderate hemineglect (41/100) on bedside testing two months later as part of this study.
+Although he had a left temporal field cut initially, this had resolved by the time of testing and he was not hemiparetic.

 Procedure for human subjects.

 The target picture of an individual daisy, centered on a sheet of paper, and a blank sheet of paper, were placed in front of the subject, with the latter in closer proximity to the subject.
-The center of the page was initially aligned with the midline of the subject's head, eyes, and trunk and of the table, although the midlines likely shifted during the copying task as the subject moved his eyes, head, or trunk.
-The subject was instructed to copy the daisy by using the dominant (right) hand, to take as long as necessary to do so, and to indicate when the task was complete.
-There were four targets, each containing a single daisy in a different orientation (upright, 90° left rotation, inverted, 90° right rotation), and each picture was presented twice, for a total of eight pictures per subject.
+The center of the page was initially aligned with the midline of the subject's head, eyes, trunk and table although the midlines likely shifted during the copying task as the subject moved his eyes, head or trunk.
+The subject was instructed to copy the daisy using the dominant (right) hand, to take as long as necessary to do so and to indicate when the task was complete.
+There were four targets, each containing a single daisy in a different orientation (upright, 90 degree left rotation, inverted, 90 degree right rotation) and each picture was presented twice, for a total of eight pictures per subject.